L

 The practice of compiling dictionaries.
 The activity or occupation of compiling dictionaries.
 (OD)

 A person, especially a man, who freely indulges in sensual pleasures without regard to moral principles.
+A freethinker in matters of religion.
 (OD)

-(adjective): Characterized by free indulgence in sensual pleasures.
+Characterized by free indulgence in sensual pleasures.
+Freethinking.
 (OD)

 lickspittle (noun)